Desvelad0/portfolio/content/posts/installing_gui_in_arch_linux.md

 Cannot continue.
 ```

 I believe the issue had to do with polkit and seatd not having been started; these are services used by Hyprland.
 After I enabled both services with systemctl, re-did the mkinitcpio and grub steps and rebooted, running `Hyprland` finally started working.
 By default you are automatically made an example hyprland.conf (which was where I added those environment variables above) file in `~/.config/hypr/hyprland.conf`, and by default this file includes keybindings to start things like `kitty`, and the default shortcut for that is the so-called SUPERKEY, so usually Windows key in a Windows keyboard + Q. Initially it would not launch, so I googled and found [this Reddit thread](https://www.reddit.com/r/hyprland/comments/zrw9zq/kitty_not_launching/) which mentions that simply installing gtk3 should be enough, and it certainly was.
 Another user mentioned that adding `KITTY_DISABLE_WAYLAND=0` to `/etc/environment` would also fix the issue but oh well, this one already works for me.
-I am now able to open a terminal window or ten, and I also changed the keyboard layout to FI in the config file, which immediately changed it to the Finnish layout; changes like this immediately take effect.
-Very cool.
+I am now able to open a terminal window or ten, and I also changed the keyboard layout to FI in the config file, which immediately changed it to the Finnish layout; changes like this immediately take effect, including ones that can mess up things.
+Still, I find this very nice, and always make backups of dotfiles if I am not sure about something.

+At this stage I have a barebones Hyprland setup on Arch Linux, and the next steps are to configure the relevant dotfiles to reflect how I want my system to run, starting from simple things such as making the play/pause button on my keyboard actually do something to things like taking screenshots.

+I shall keep documenting my experiences regarding this and other technical topics I wish to cover.
+If you got this far, I highly appreciate you taking the time to read this!